USCreditCardGuide/Wings-of-the-Points/README.md

 * You can use ctrl+F (or cmd+F) to quickly find an airline.

 ## Note
+* Chase UR is short for Chase Ultimate Rewards points; AmEx MR is short for American Express Membership Rewards points; Citi TYP is short for Citi ThankYou Points.
 * The Marriott Bonvoy points can be transferred to airlines miles at 3:1 ratio with most programs.
 Plus, Marriott will add 5,000 miles for every 60,000 Marriott Bonvoy points you transfer to airline miles.
 Therefore we count the ratio as 3:1.25.
 It is basically equivalent to the previous SPG program (1:1.25 ratio).

 ## Change Log